MetPX/sarracenia/docs/source/Explanation/DeploymentConsiderations.rst

 Input Validation
 ~~~~~~~~~~~~~~~~

-Users such as Alice post their messages to their own exchange (xs_Alice).
+Users such as Alice post their notification messages to their own exchange (xs_Alice).
 Processes which read from
 user exchanges have a responsibility for validation.
 The process that reads xs_Alice (likely an sr_sarra)
-will overwrite any *source* or *cluster* heading written into the message with the correct values for
+will overwrite any *source* or *cluster* heading written into the notification message with the correct values for
-the current cluster, and the user which posted the message.
+the current cluster, and the user which posted the notification message.

 The checksum algorithm used must also be validated.
 The algorithm must be known.
 Similarly, if
 there is a malformed header of some kind, it should be rejected immediately.
-Only well-formed messages
+Only well-formed notification messages
 should be forwarded for further processing.

 In the case of sr_sarra, the checksum is re-calculated when downloading the data, it
-ensures it matches the message.
+ensures it matches the notification message.
 If they do not match, an error report message is published.
-If the *recompute_checksum* option is True, the newly calculated checksum is put into the message.
+If the *recompute_checksum* option is True, the newly calculated checksum is put into the notification message.
 Depending on the level of confidence between a pair of pumps, the level of validation may be
 relaxed to improve performance.